What is the Development Team?

 NOVICE RACING TEAM

-The Novice Racing Team is for new rowers who are excited about training hard and racing.
+The Novice Racing Team is for newer rowers who are excited about training hard and racing.
 A “novice” is defined as anyone who has less than one year of rowing experience, regardless of age or grade.
 At practice the novices will train together.
 The boys and girls each have their own teams and equipment.
 At regattas, the novices will race against other novice crews.
 The “novice year” is fun time of learning, gaining fitness, and developing bonds with your teammates that will last a lifetime.

 How old do I have to be to join the Novice Racing Team?

-There is no age requirement for the Racing Team.
 Most Novice Team members are in 9th and 10th grade.
 There are usually a smaller number of juniors and senior, and a handful of gung-ho 8th graders.
 We usually encourage 7th graders to join the Development Team.

 Do I have to have experience or being on the Development Team before joining the Novice Team?